 It is recommended that you review the State of New Jersey’s guide to sales tax and exemptions to see what applies to your particular business situation.

 Registration for a sales tax permit in New Jersey is required if you are considered to have nexus and must collect tax for sales made there.
 If you do not have nexus, you are expected to complete a form as well to prove to the state that you should not need to collect these sales taxes.
+Those who achieve economic nexus must register in the calendar year in which they reach the required threshold.
 You can register from the following two links:

 There is no fee to file either of these in the State of New Jersey, and while the information required goes beyond a standalone sales tax permit, it allows businesses to register and acquire their permit together.